smcclatchy/r-pub-quality-graphics/_episodes/04-line.md

 ~~~

 2008 2009 2010 2011 2012 2013 2014 2015 2016 2017
- 148  271  332  340  364  363  365  365  366  260
+ 149  271  332  340  364  363  365  365  366  260
 ~~~
 {: .output}

-Save the plot to a variable now that we've removed the two data points.
+Save the plot to a variable now that we've removed the 2007 data point.
 To view the plot, type the name of the variable.

 ~~~
 logplot <- ggplot(data = sra, mapping = aes(x = date)) +